 Carrots may be a versatile vegetable, but they are still carrots.
 They require effort; they are boring.
 Sure, you can hide them in carrot cake or other treats; you can even make oatmeal or fries with them.
-But good luck getting your kiddo excited about eating them in savory form.
+But good luck getting your kiddo excited to eat carrots in savory form.

 Enter this dip, based on a classic Turkish meze.
 Note the emphasis on dip, rather than carrot: this is really a yogurt dish with orange things blended in–in other words, it’s a not-vegetable dish that happens to have some vegetables in it.
 It tastes fantastic scooped up or spread on bread, pita, or other carb-y things; it does not taste of or feel like carrots.
 Good for them, but they just know it as good?
 Good for you.